 I have held a Journeyman’s electrical license for about six years now, and I operate a sole proprietorship as my side hustle.
 I have also done a mountainous amount of work to my home, and in the process of working with my retired carpenter Father-in-law, I have picked up quite a few new skills and tricks.

 “This is all fine and dandy,” you might be saying to yourself, “but why does any of this belong on a personal finance website?”
 That’s a great question.
 Thanks for asking!

 The reason this is relevant is evident as soon as you hire someone and see the bill.
-In the Northeastern United States, a handyman will charge you anywhere between $35 and $65 per hour, most likely with a minimum one hour charge.
-There will also be at least a 30% markup on any materials used, so the handyman can cover their time spent purchasing supplies.
+In the Northeastern United States, a handyman will charge you anywhere between $35 and $65 per hour, most likely with a minimum one-hour charge.
+There will also be at least a 30% markup on any materials used, so the handyman can cover the time spent purchasing supplies.

 I wrote a case study a while back going over some more numbers involving a simple job, and it can really be staggering how much money can be saved by learning some rudimentary DIY skills.
 One or two little jobs can be enough to pay for the tools needed, and those tools will be available for any other jobs down the road.

 Another great reason to learn some DIY skills–you can start a side hustle.
 I have a piece going into more detail here, but just for simplicity’s sake let’s get into a brief example.

 If you develop some intermediate painting or drywall repair skills after fixing up the new nursery in your house, you can easily use those skills to earn some extra cash on the side working for your friends and neighbors.
 You can whip up a quick Facebook page, get some cheap business insurance, and before you know it you’ll be turning down jobs for lack of time!

 Some Things You Can Do Today At Home